Emergency room physicians are trying

 Back Doctors Podcast with Dr. Michael Johnson who describes

-the role of the primary spine physician who would be the physician
+the goal of the primary spine physician who would be the physician

 to turn to for back pain issues.